The Incident (Lost): 1977

 and Juliet is dragged into the chasm.
-Sawyer attempts to pull her up in vain, and Juliet professes her love for him before falling.
-At the end of the episode, it is revealed that Juliet survived the fall.
-She finds the undetonated nuke and hits it with a rock until it goes off; the screen cuts to white as the episode ends.
+Sawyer attempts to pull her up, and Juliet professes her love for him before falling.
+However, Juliet survives the fall, finds the undetonated bomb and hits it with a rock until it explodes.

 2007

-Locke, Benjamin Linus (Michael Emerson), Sun (Yunjin Kim) and the Others travel to the remains of the Taweret statue, where Jacob resides.
-Locke assigns Ben the task of killing Jacob, and provides motivation by reminding Ben of all the bad things that have happened to him.
+Locke, Ben (Michael Emerson), Sun (Yunjin Kim) and the Others travel to the remains of the Taweret statue, where Jacob resides.
+Locke assigns Ben the task of killing Jacob, reminding Ben of all the negative things that have happened to him.
 Ben admits he has never seen Jacob; all communication with Jacob was through notes brought by Richard, including the lists of people to be taken from the Oceanic 815 survivors.

-At the same time, a group of survivors from Ajira Flight 316, including Ilana (Zuleikha Robinson) and Bram (Brad William Henke) travel towards Jacob's cabin, with Frank Lapidus (Jeff Fahey) and a giant metal crate from the cargo of the plane.
+Meanwhile, a group of survivors from Ajira Flight 316, including Ilana (Zuleikha Robinson) and Bram (Brad William Henke) travel to Jacob's cabin, with Frank Lapidus (Jeff Fahey) and a crate from the plane's cargo.
 They find the cabin deserted, and set it on fire after realizing someone else has been using it.
 They then travel to the statue.

-Their group arrives shortly after Ben and Locke enter a chamber in the base of the statue's remains.
-Ilana asks Richard the question, "what lies in the shadow of the statue", and Richard replies, "Ille qui nos omnes servabit" (Latin for "He who will save us all.")
-Ilana reveals the contents of the crate: John Locke's dead body.

-Inside the chamber, Jacob immediately recognizes Locke as the Man in Black from the opening flashback, who has been masquerading as a resurrected Locke.
-Ben stabs Jacob, whose final words are a warning: "They're coming."
+Their group arrives after Ben and Locke enter a chamber in the base of the statue's remains.
+Ilana reveals the contents of the crate: John Locke's body.
+The Man in Black has been impersonating Locke.
+Inside the statue, Ben stabs Jacob to death, and his final words are a warning: "They're coming."
 The Man in Black kicks Jacob's body into the fire.